-As of December 31, 2011, 11,013 shares of our common stock were issuable upon exercise of an outstanding warrant to purchase common stock with an exercise price of \$4.54 per share.
+As of December 31, 2011, 100,000 shares of our common stock were issuable upon exercise of an outstanding warrant to purchase common stock with an exercise price of \$0.50 per share.
 This warrant was issued in connection with the execution of a supply and services agreement we entered into with a potential customer.
-This warrant was subject vesting conditions and would have fully vested if certain product purchasing milestones had been satisfied by the customer before March 4, 2012.
-However, such conditions were not satisfied prior to the required date, and therefore this warrant terminated on March 4, 2012.
+This warrant fully vests on March 4, 2012 if certain product purchasing milestones have been satisfied by the customer as of such date, or upon an earlier change in control and partial satisfaction of such product purchasing milestones.
+This warrant will expire on the earlier of December 31, 2012, or upon such customer's failure to meet such product purchasing milestones by (i) March 4, 2012, or (ii) an earlier change in control.
+The warrant contains provisions for the adjustment of the number of shares issuable upon the exercise of the warrant in the event of stock splits, recapitalizations, reclassifications and consolidations.
+We do not expect that the exercisability conditions will be satisfied prior to the expiration date, and therefore we expect this warrant will expire.

-As of December 31, 2011, 11,013 shares of our Series C preferred stock were issuable upon exercise of an outstanding warrant to purchase Series C preferred stock with an exercise price of \$11.665 per share.
+As of December 31, 2011, 100,000 shares of our Series C preferred stock were issuable upon exercise of an outstanding warrant to purchase Series C preferred stock with an exercise price of \$1.2847 per share.
 This warrant was issued in connection with the execution of a strategic collaboration agreement we entered into with a potential distributor.
 This warrant becomes exercisable upon the completion of certain product qualification and certification milestones, and will expire upon the earlier of (i) a change in control of Enphase, (ii) six months after becoming exercisable, or (iii) immediately prior to the closing of this offering.
 The warrant contains provisions for the adjustment of the exercise price and the number of shares issuable upon the exercise of the warrant in the event of stock dividends, stock splits, reorganizations and reclassifications.
 We do not expect that the exercise milestones will be met prior to the closing of this offering, and therefore we expect this warrant will expire.

-As of December 31, 2011, an aggregate of 161,958 shares of our Series E preferred stock were issuable upon exercise of two outstanding warrants to purchase Series E preferred stock, each with an exercise price of \$6.174 per share.
+As of December 31, 2011, an aggregate of 1,470,588 shares of our Series E preferred stock were issuable upon exercise of two outstanding warrants to purchase Series E preferred stock, each with an exercise price of \$0.68 per share.
 These warrants were issued in connection with the execution of certain credit facilities we entered into with three lenders.
 These warrants are immediately exercisable and will expire upon the later of (i) ten years after the issuance date of each respective warrant, or (ii) five years after the closing of this offering.
 These warrants have a net exercise provision under which the holder may, in lieu of payment of the exercise price in cash, surrender the warrants and receive a net amount of shares based on the fair market value of our common stock at the time of exercise of the warrants after deduction of the aggregate exercise price.
 The warrants contain provisions for the adjustment of the exercise price and the number of shares issuable upon the exercise of the warrants in the event of stock dividends, stock splits, reorganizations and reclassifications and consolidations.
-Following the closing of this offering, these warrants will be exercisable for an aggregate of 161,958 shares of our common stock.
+Following the closing of this offering, these warrants will be exercisable for an aggregate of 1,470,588 shares of our common stock.